vsajip/kscript/misc/kshell_launcher/README.md

 ```bash
 kshell_from_kscript.sh krangl_example.kts
 ```
-This will launch a kshell-session will all dependencies from the kscript in the class path
+This will launch a `kshell`-session with all dependencies from the kscriptlet in the class path

 ```
 Preparing interactive session by resolving script dependencies...